raspberrypilearning/electricity-generation/en/step_7.md

 --- /task ---

-So that the speech bubble only shows at the very end of the drawn column you need to hide the **3rd Country** sprite.
-The **3rd Country** sprite won't show because it's the same colour as the backdrop but its speech bubble will show unless you hide it until the pen has finished drawing the column.
+So that the speech bubble only shows at the very end of the drawn column, you need to hide the **3rd Country** sprite.
+The **3rd Country** sprite won't appear because it's the same colour as the backdrop, but you need to hide the speech bubble until the pen has finished drawing the column.
 This will create a smooth animation.

 --- task ---